Online mirror descent and dual averaging: keeping pace in the dynamic case: Applications

 \end{corollary}

 This is identical to the bound for dual averaging in \citet[Eq.~2.15]{Nesterov09} (taking his $\lambda_i \coloneqq 1$ and his $\beta_i \coloneqq1/\eta_i$). \comment{ This situation is not too surprising: with a fixed learning rate $\eta$, OMD (without stabilization) and DA are known to have an identical regret bound.
-Nevertheless, one may verify that the algorithms are genuinely different and generate different sequences of iterates. }

-The proof is based on the following simple proposition, which bounds the Bregman divergence when $\Phi$ is strongly convex \citep[pp.~300]{Bubeck15}.
-The proof is given in~\Appendix{strongly-convex-ds-omd}.
+Nevertheless, one may verify that the algorithms are genuinely different and generate different sequences of iterates. } The proof is based on the following simple proposition, which bounds the Bregman divergence when $\Phi$ is strongly convex \citep[pp.~300]{Bubeck15}.

 \begin{restatable}{proposition}{StrongConvexBound} \PropositionName{StrongConvexBound} Suppose $\Phi$ is $\rho$-strongly convex on $\cX$ with respect to $\norm{\cdot}$.
 For any $x, x' \in \cX$ and $\hat{q} \in \bR^n$,